 C. Payment by County.
-If the conservatee or person represented does not have the ability to pay compensation and expenses of counsel, as indicated on the Order Appointing Counsel, the attorney shall request payment by filing the form entitled "Application and Order for Payment of Attorney's Fees" which is available from the Probate Filing Clerk.
-The application shall be accompanied by:
+If the conservatee or person represented does not have the ability to pay compensation and expenses of counsel, as indicated on the Order Appointing Counsel, the attorney shall request payment in accordance with the guidelines set forth in the Court's Claims Processing Policy for Court-Appointed Attorneys.
+The policy and the PGN 90 form for Application and Order for Payment of a.
+A completed Application and Order for Payment Form;